xangma/vscode_remote_slurm/README.md

 # vscode_remote_slurm
-Helper script for executing commands before connecting to remote.
+Helper script for executing commands before connecting to vscode remote.
+This can be used to run vscode remote on the compute node of a slurm cluster.

+### How I have been able to get this working:
+- Put the ssh_wrapper.sh script somewhere.
+- Make sure it's executable: `chmod +x ssh_wrapper.sh`
+- Change vscode to run this instead of your default ssh binary.
+- Create a host entry in your ssh_config (example below) with a RemoteCommand detailing your resources.
+- Hope it works?

+### TODO:
+- *IMPORTANT*: Put condition at the top of the script to run this conditionally based on a string in the hostname or salloc in the remote command or something.
+- Wrap into extension so it runs this script on a button press instead of changing vscode to only use this script for ssh.

 Notes:
 I am using this on a Mac M1 connecting to a Slurm Cluster.
+It hasn't been tested on anything else yet.

 These are my Remote SSH settings: